MarekKowalski/FaceSwap/README.md

 [![click to go to YouTube](http://img.youtube.com/vi/yZRuSsyxvos/0.jpg)](http://www.youtube.com/watch?v=yZRuSsyxvos)

 ## How to use it ##
-To start the program you will have to run a file named zad2.py (Polish for exercise 2), which will require:
+To start the program you will have to run a Python script named zad2.py (Polish for exercise 2).
+You need to have Python 3 and some additional libraries installed.
+Once Python is on your machine, you should be able to automatically install the libraries by running `pip install -r requirements.txt` in the repo's root directory.
-  * Python 2.7 (I recommend Anaconda)
-  * OpenCV (I used 2.4.13)
-  * Numpy
-  * dlib
-  * pygame
-  * PyOpenGL

-You can download all of the libraries above either from PIP or from Christoph Gohlke's excellent website: http://www.lfd.uci.edu/~gohlke/pythonlibs/

 You will also have to download the face alignment model from here: http://sourceforge.net/projects/dclib/files/dlib/v18.10/shape_predictor_68_face_landmarks.dat.bz2 and unpack it to the main project directory.